2016 Asian Beach Games: Medal table

+Marketing

 Logo

 The Games' logo is designed to simulate the waves and sand, as well as the healthy and active athletes participating in the Games.

 With the power of sports, all parts of the logo rise up to form a large V shape (which means "Vietnam", "Victory" or the fifth Roman numeral which is read as "V") which confirms the role of the host countries, highlighting the spirit of competition as well as the aspirations of the athletes to win.

-The combination of sea and sand waved together reflects the strength and strong wills of the Vietnamese, carries a friendly and welcoming message to all athletes and represents the solidarity and friendship of Asia.